How to Run Competency Based Interviews

 - Task: "What did you decide to do to resolve it and why did you decide to handle it that way?"

 - Action: "What action did you take and what skills did you use?"

 - Results: "What did you achieve?
 How did your team benefit?"

 It's perfectly OK to ask for examples of when things didn't go so well.
-In fact, this can help to test how well he works under pressure and whether he demonstrated resilience.
+In fact, this can help to test how well the candidate works under pressure and whether they demonstrated resilience.
 But be sure to keep a balanced and reasonable tone, and avoid concentrating on the negative.
 Good candidates can be turned off by an interrogation!

 You will also need to think about how you are going to test the attributes that you have identified.
 Consider a range of aptitude, proficiency and personality tests as appropriate.

 A good competency based interview should be structured and have precisely defined goals.
 So, remember to be disciplined and to keep your focus.
 You're asking for a lot of information from the candidate, and you need to be able to retain, manage and use the information that they give you, effectively.

 The following points can help you to do this:

 - Have a set structure.
 Ask each candidate exactly the same initial questions.
 Make sure that each interviewer on the panel understands the scoring system and how to use it, so that each candidate is graded fairly and consistently.

 - Listen carefully.
 Active listening is particularly useful when you need to process and understand complex information.
 Pay attention to the candidate and acknowledge their responses by nodding or giving the occasional "uh-huh."
 However, make sure that your actions are mindful, and not mechanical, and don't allow yourself to get bored or to lose focus.